kubevela/kubevela.github.io/versioned_docs/version-v1.4/getting-started/introduction.md

 ## What is KubeVela?

 KubeVela is a modern software delivery control plane.
 The goal is to make deploying and operating applications across today's hybrid, multi-cloud environments easier, faster and more reliable.
+Welcome onboard and sail Vela!

 ![](../resources/what-is-kubevela.png)